 - Organisations such as the BTO track the migration of thousands of birds each year to plot migration patterns and determine how and why they are changing.

-- University of Oxford scientists have discovered birds use the v-formation to save energy.
+- Scientists from the University of Oxford have discovered birds use the v-formation to save energy.
 They take it in turns to do the difficult task of leading and then the others save up to 20% of their energy by travelling in the updraft wind tunnel behind.
 Find out more about this research.

 - A staggering total of 35% of young birds can die during their first migration.
 However, this leads to survival of the fittest which ensures bird populations stay healthy and fit.

-- Some birds fly for several days non-stop while migrating and have developed the ability to fall into a light sleep while they are flying.
+- Some birds fly for several days non-stop while migrating and have developed the ability to fall into a light sleep whilst they are flying.